DaVieci/katacoda-scenarios/new-scenario-template/step2.md

-# Reading and Accessing Data
+# Working with text files

 This is some text.